CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Why you might need it: The MMR vaccine protects against measles, mumps and rubella.
 Rubella is a contagious disease that can be very dangerous if you get it while pregnant, potentially causing miscarriage or serious birth defects.
 However, since the MMR vaccine contains a live virus, it’s not safe to get during pregnancy.

-When to get it: Most women were vaccinated as kids, but if you aren’t up-to-date on your vaccines (you can also get a blood test to see if you’re immune), you’ll need an MMR vaccine before you get pregnant.
-If you get the MMR vaccine, it’s important to wait at least 28 days before getting pregnant.
+When to get it: Most people were vaccinated as kids, but if you aren’t up-to-date on your vaccines (you can also get a blood test to see if you’re immune), you should get an MMR vaccine before you get pregnant.
+If you get the MMR vaccine, wait at least 28 days before trying to get pregnant.

 Chickenpox vaccine